mdlog/filora/README.md

 ## Prerequisites

-- Node.js 18+ and npm
+- Node.js 18+ and npm/yarn
 - A web3 wallet (like MetaMask)
 - Basic understanding of React and TypeScript
 - Get some tFIL tokens on Filecoin Calibration testnet [link to faucet](https://faucet.calibnet.chainsafe-fil.io/funds.html)
 - Get some USDFC tokens on Filecoin Calibration testnet [link to faucet](https://forest-explorer.chainsafe.dev/faucet/calibnet_usdfc)

+> **Note:** This project uses Yarn as the package manager for better disk space efficiency and faster installation.

 ## Getting Started